See how well you suit this job in Career Planner.

 Social workers in Wales, Northern Ireland and Scotland will still use the National Occupational Standards for Social Work .

 Care Council for Wales is responsible for the Continuing Professional Education and Learning (CPEL) framework for social workers in Wales.
 In Northern Ireland, Northern Ireland Social Care Council (NISCC) provides information about post-qualification training for social workers in Northern Ireland.
 In Scotland, registered social workers must take part in continuing professional development (CPD), which can contribute towards a registered worker's Post Registration Training and Learning (PRTL).
-For more details, see the Scottish Social Services Council .
+For more details, see the Scottish Social Services Council (SSSC) .

 Social workers also need to develop skills such as ICT, problem solving, communication, teamwork and personal and professional development.